Rare Brain and Spine Tumors

 -

-Choroid plexus tumors can be slow- or fast-growing.
+Choroid plexus tumors can be slow- or fast-growing tumors.
 They arise from a structure in the brain called the choroid plexus.
+Learn more about choroid plexus tumors.

 -

 Diffuse midline gliomas are fast-growing tumors.
-They form in the brainstem, thalamus, spinal cord, or cerebellum.
+They form in the brainstem, thalamus, spinal cord, and cerebellum.
+Learn more about brainstem and diffuse midline gliomas.

 -